imanoleguskiza/nems-dev/README.md

 ## Recent notable changes

+- **2016-08-09**: We made the `resources/site.make` optional for use.
+Please pay attention when upgrading (merging upstream) that you don't lose your `resources/site.make` in the process.
 - **2016-08-04**: The Subsite Starterkit has now actual releases.
 Tags are prepended with `starterkit/` in order to avoid conflicts with existing tags on forked subsite repositories.